salesforce/lwc-rfcs/text/0112-server-runtime.md

 This package exposes the following APIs:

 - `createElement` + reaction hooks
-- `buildCustomElementConstructor`
 - `isNodeFromTemplate`

 This package injects the native DOM APIs into the `@lwc/engine-core` rendering engine.

 ### `@lwc/engine-server`

-This package exposes the following APIs:
+This package exposes the following API:

-- `createElement(name: string, options: { is: typeof LightningElement }): ServerHTMLElement`: This method creates a new LWC component tree.
-It follows the same signature as the `createElement` API from `@lwc/engine-dom`.
-Instead of returning a native `HTMLElement`, this method returns a `ServerHTMLElement` with the public properties, aria reflected properties and HTML global attributed.
-- `renderToString(element: ServerHTMLElement): string`: This method synchronously serializes an LWC component tree to HTML.
-It accepts a single parameter, a `ServerHTMLElement` returned by `createElement` and returns the serialized string.
+- `renderComponent(name: string, ctor: typeof LightningElement, props?: Record<string, any>): string`: This method creates an renders an LWC component synchronously to a string.

+When a component is rendered using `renderComponent`, the following restriction applies:
+  - each created component will execute the following life-cycle hooks once `constructor`, `connectedCallback` and `render`
+  - properties and methods annotated with `@wire` will not be invoked
+  - component reactivity is disabled

+Another API might be created to accommodate wire adapter invocation and asynchronous data fetching on the server.

 This package injects mock DOM APIs in the `@lwc/engine-core` rendering engine.
 Those DOM APIs produce a lightweight DOM structure.
 This structure can then be serialized into a string containing the HTML serialization of the element's descendants.
-As described in the Appendix, this package is also in charge of attaching on the global object a mock `CustomEvent`.
+As described in the Appendix, this package is also in charge of attaching on the global object a mock `CustomEvent` and only implements a restricted subset of the event dispatching algorithm on the server (no bubbling, no event retargeting).

 ## Drawbacks